 5 July - 9 July, 2021 / ONLINE

 ISEPEI Summer School 2021, entirely online.
-Apply now!
+[Application is closed now]

 Learn from the best, hear the experience of renowned practitioners in a number of fields, expand your horizons, practical skills and understanding of the application of geospatial technologies for achieving the UN Sustainable Development Goals (SDGs).